berkeleybop/bbop-manager-golr/README.md

 in various pre-set orders against various internal events, such as "prerun", "search", and "error".

+The non-error return type of manager calls is a [bbop-response-golr](https://github.com/berkeleybop/bbop-response-golr).

 For more detailed information, please see the [unit tests](https://github.com/berkeleybop/bbop-manager-golr/tree/master/tests).